 , a portion of which is tax-free.
 This is a substantial increase in income compared to a typical 2% stock dividend payout.

 Would you like to learn more about Norwood Life Care Foundation's gift annuity program?
-Maureen McCarthy, our Foundation Director, can provide a tailor-made illustration showing you exactly how a gift annuity can work for you.
-Please contact Maureen at (773) 577-5367, or by email
+Please call (773) 577-5308 or click here

 On January 1, 2013, Congress enacted the American Taxpayer Relief Act of 2012, which has some impact upon charitable giving.
 We know that supporting charities is important to you and therefore wanted to share this important news with you.